Historic Thayer Public Library, Braintree, Massachusetts

 Why Braintree Families Choose the Law Office of Jason Cullen

-Braintree families also need powers of attorney and healthcare proxies so that a trusted person can step in and manage finances or medical decisions during an emergency.
+Every plan I build includes powers of attorney and healthcare proxies so a trusted person can step in during an emergency.
 These are not documents you think about until you need them, and by then it is too late to create them.
-Every estate plan I build includes these critical protections, tailored to your family's needs and designed to grow with you over time.
-As a solo attorney, I work directly with every client and give each family the personal attention their plan deserves.

 How I Help